-- Repeal of the Statute that requires field appraisers to have the AMA license.
-This is Minnesota Statute 270C.9901.
-Requiring all appraisers to be AMA certified creates an additional hardship to find qualified appraisers in rural counties.
-The county supports appraisers who are not AMA licensed to be restricted from assessing income producing commercial industrial properties.
-They would be allowed to assess all other classifications of property.
-This will improve the pool of candidates for rural Minnesota counties - 2.
-Simplification of the property tax system.
+- 1. Simplification of the property tax system.
 We should support legislation that would reduce the number of classifications of property in Minnesota.
 When assessors spend lots of time classifying property, they have less time available to value property.
 The complexity makes the system difficult for most people to understand.
-After recent legislative changes, Minnesota now has a total of 68 classifications which is the most of any State in the US. - 3.
+After recent legislative changes, Minnesota now has a total of 68 classifications which is the most of any State in the US. - 2.
 Increased safety of field employees.
 Change State Law to grant assessors access to location data of more predatory offenders.
 Field staff are required to do physical inspections of all real estate in the county.
-Not knowing where dangerous criminal live puts staff in the field at risk. - 4.
+Not knowing where dangerous criminal live puts staff in the field at risk. - 3.
+Raise the minimum value threshold for the taxation of personal property to \$10,000 for all personal property units including mobile homes, travel trailers, and park model trailers.
+Currently this only applies to travel trailers on campgrounds or resorts.
+Lower value units generate such a low tax amount that government loses money by taxing them. - 4.
 Change the Disabled Veterans Market Value Exclusion to a state administered refund program.
 If this change would take place, the costs of the program would be spread over the whole State instead of shifting the tax burden on local governments. - 5.
 Any new program mandated by the State should be funded by the State.